Read up on and increase your own understanding of the Law, this is the single most useful step you can take.

 Review and update the contracts you have with them.

 Maintain your annual registration with us.
-This is due to be paid between the 1 January and the 28 of February each year.
+This must be done during January and February each year.

 Focus on the accountability principle – how will you demonstrate that you are taking responsibility for what you’re doing with people’s data.
 This is important for your internal governance purposes but also in case we ask you questions about what you're doing.
 It's helpful to think of accountability as the bedrock principle of the seven data protection principles in our local Law, as the other six principles sit atop it.